MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs

 The actual association rules, with their support and confidence, are produced after a final assembly of the results of the three described Cypher queries.
-The complete flow of execution of the graph association rule mining algorithm applied to a simple operator is shown in Fig.~\ref{fig:algo_base}.
+Fig.~\ref{fig:algo_base} shows the complete flow of execution of the graph association rule mining algorithm when applied to a simple operator.